NREL/resstock/docs/read_the_docs/source/tutorial/architecture.rst

   3     HPXMLtoOpenStudio             Model              No                      OS-HPXML [#]_
-  4     *Other Model Measures*        Model              Yes                     Any [#]_ 5     ReportSimulationOutput        Reporting          No                      OS-HPXML 6     ReportHPXMLOutput             Reporting          No                      OS-HPXML 7     ReportUtilityBills            Reporting          No                      OS-HPXML 8     UpgradeCosts                  Reporting          No                      ResStock 9     *Other Reporting Measures*    Reporting          Yes                     Any [#]_
+  4     *Other Model Measures*        Model              Yes                     Any [#]_ 5     ReportSimulationOutput        Reporting          No                      OS-HPXML 6     ReportHPXMLOutput             Reporting          No                      ResStock 7     ReportUtilityBills            Reporting          No                      OS-HPXML 8     UpgradeCosts                  Reporting          No                      ResStock 9     *Other Reporting Measures*    Reporting          Yes                     Any [#]_